aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ![scatter-chart-aspose-words-net](working-with-charts-3.png)

-### How to Insert Area Chart
+### Insert Area Chart

-Below example shows how to insert an area chart.
+The following code example shows how to insert an area chart:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-InsertAreaChart.py" >}}